microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/digital-output/on-off-signal.md

 # On and off signals

-The simplist use of a digital output pin is to write a steady high or low signal.
-This might tell a device connected to the pin to turn something on or off.
+A simpe use of a digital output pin is to write a steady high or low signal.
+This might be used to turn something connected to the pin either on or off.

 ## On signal